 • Visitor's vehicle registration; or

-• a statutory declaration of the visitors vehicle information (statutory declarations are available at our office)
+• a statutory declaration of the visitor's vehicle information (statutory declarations are available at the WPA offices at 495 Portage Avenue)

-Current residential permit holders may receive a complimentary visitor permit for a period of up to 2 weeks.
-Visitor permit requests past the 2 weeks up to the maximum 30 days are $5.00 including GST and are non-refundable.
+Residential permit holders may receive a complimentary visitor permit for a period of up to two weeks.
+Visitor permits valid for more than two weeks, up to the maximum of 30 days, are $5.00 including GST and are non-refundable.

 Residents without a Residential Permit:

-Without a valid residential permit, you will be required to prove your place of residence prior to being issued a visitor permit for your guest.
+Visitor residential parking permits are sold to the applicable resident, not the visitor using the permit.
+If you live in a residential parking permit zone but do not have your own residential parking permit, you will be required to confirm your home address before being issued a visitor permit for your guest.
 The following documentation will be required:

-• Your valid I.D. showing your current address such as a driver’s licence
+• Your valid government-issued ID showing your current address (e.g. a driver's licence)

 Residential Parking Zones